About Our Scholarship Donors

 Scholarship Criteria

-Awarded to an Alcester-Hudson High School senior based on financial need and interest in pharmacy, medicine, nursing, laboratory science, chemistry, physics, or other sciences.
+Awarded to a graduating senior of Alcester-Hudson High School in Alcester, SD.
+Preference is given to applicants who show an interest in pharmacy, medicine, nursing, laboratory science, chemistry, physics, or other sciences.
+Eligibility requirements include:

 This scholarship honors the lives of Herman and LaVerne Griller.